Reen-Laut/Demo/README.md

 more detailed information

-If you cannot take the heat, stay out of the kitchen Spiderman!
+If you cannot take the heat, stay out of the kitchen Spiderman - Venom